-If the dissipation of your wealth is not a concern for whatever reason, the good news is that you don’t have do anything to see that happen.
+If the dissipation of your wealth is not a concern of yours, the good news is that you don’t have to do anything to see that happen.
 But if you want to outrun entropy, create you must.
 Here are your primary options:

 But creating wealth comes at a cost, particularly when one seeks to do so by buying private companies.
-Among other things, to create wealth in this way means that you typically assume more risk, in particular, the risk of losing money.
-So, trying to create wealth in this way sometimes leads instead to its own destruction.
-As a general matter, buying and nurturing private companies consumes more time than most other forms of investing, and time is the most finite and valuable resource yet discovered.
+Among other things, to create wealth in this way means that you typically take more risk, so trying to create wealth in this way sometimes leads instead to its destruction.
+As a general matter, buying and owning private companies consumes more time than most other forms of investing, and time is the most finite and valuable resource yet discovered.
 These costs associated with risk and time can sometimes be substantial and are almost always unpredictable.

 This begs the question – what makes us wealthy?
 Is it just money, or is it some combination of money (acquired with an acceptable amount of risk) and the time to enjoy the fruits of one’s labor?
-These are personal questions with no right or wrong answers, only answers that are right or wrong for each of us individually.
-But before you set out to create more wealth, decide whether the better path for you is to accept the inevitable, that wealth is entropic, and, as they say, die just after finishing the last bottle of wine in your cellar.
+This is a personal question with no right or wrong answers, only an answer that is right or wrong for you.
+But before you set out to create more wealth, decide whether the better path is to accept that wealth is entropic, and, as they say, die just after finishing the last bottle of wine in your cellar.

 [Editor’s Note: To learn more about this and related topics, you may want to attend the following webinars: Advanced Investing Topics: Unicorns and Pre-Unicorn Scalable Private Company Propositions andEstate Planning & Asset Protection-101 2019.
 This is an updated version of an article that was first published Sept.
 13, 2018.]